tbreitburd/Learning-Dominant-Physical-Processes-using-Unsupervised-Learning-Techniques-/README.md

 $ \mathbf{T}(\mathbf{C}) := \frac{1}{Wi}(f(\text{tr}\mathbf{C})\mathbf{C} - \mathbf{I}) $, and $ f(x) := (1 - \frac{x - 3}{L_{max}^{2}})^{-1} $.

 Thus, $\mathbf{T}(\mathbf{C}) = \frac{1}{Wi} ((1 - \frac{(\text{tr}\mathbf{C}) - 3}{L_{max}^{2}})^{-1}\mathbf{C} - \mathbf{I}) $

 This code was written using partly code from the original Callaham et al method, and partly using the alternative code which was written in the ```Boundary_Layer``` Notebook.

 That dataset here contains simulation data for one of the attractors discussed in the [Beneitez et al. (2024)](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/multistability-of-elastoinertial-twodimensional-channel-flow/D63B7EDB638451A6FC2FBBFDA85E1BBD) paper.
 The attractor in question is the Chaotic Arrowhead Regime (CAR), which is characterised by a weak arrowhead structure near the centre of the channel.
-With EIT, it shares being maintained through near-wall mechanisms of energy transfers.
+Similar to EIT, it is being maintained through near-wall mechanisms of energy transfers.

 For now, only the x-component of the governing equation is studied:
 $$ \partial_{t}u + u u_{x} + v u_{y} + p_{x} = \frac{\beta}{Re} (u_{xx} + u_{yy}) + \frac{1 - \beta}{Re} ( (\frac{1}{Wi} ((1 - \frac{(\text{tr}\mathbf{C}) - 3}{L_{max}^{2}})^{-1} C_{xx} - 1))_{x} + (\frac{1}{Wi} ((1 - \frac{(\text{tr}\mathbf{C}) - 3}{L_{max}^{2}})^{-1} C_{xy}))_{y} ) $$

 Because this is novel data for which the true dominant balance regimes are not known, there are many valid results that can be obtained with multiple hyperparameters values.
-Thus the notebook covers the selection of hyperparameters and the obtaining of the dominant balance models for those values.
+Thus, the notebook covers the selection of hyperparameters and the obtaining of the dominant balance models for those values.

 Because the notebook can be split into 2 parts, 2 python files were written for this case study.
 One to cover the selection of hyperparameters, and the other which simply goes through the Callaham et al. method for a chosen set of hyperparameters.
 They can be run as follows: